 “...the commercial enterprise, in general, is incorporated among the partners, even if it didn’t undertake one of the forms referred to in the fifth article of the commercial companies law, as an entity de facto and it shall be (as soon as incorporated) a legal personality”.

 The company de facto, however, lacks the procedures and stipulations which are determined by the law, regarding the incorporation of a company.
 Therefore, this business entity gets formed by the will of the partners involved.
 The company de facto may also get established owing to circumstances other than the partners’ will to form once.
 For example, a company de facto may result when several persons inherit an individual institution, which, therefore, turns into a company de facto.

-For instance, in a limited liability company, an activity may be commenced with two partners, while the maximum number of partners permitted is fifty (50).
-The number of partners in a private joint stock company shall not be less than three persons and in a public joint stock company, the number of minimum permitted shareholders is 2 persons with a cap of maximum 200 persons (Article 255 (1)).
+For instance, in a limited liability company, an activity may be commenced with two partners, while the maximum number of partners permitted is fifty (50) (Article 71 (1)).
+The number of partners in a public joint stock company shall be five or more persons (Article 107) and in a private joint stock company, the number of minimum permitted shareholders is 2 persons with a cap of maximum 200 persons (Article 255 (1)).

 UAE Companies Law, however, also permits the inclusion of a person in the business as a partner post incorporation.
 This matter, however, varies from one legal form of a company to another.

 This discussion leads to the question, what is the responsibility of the new partner who has joined a company after its incorporation?